Events and Networking Opportunities

 The Hub | One-on-One Meetings

-Meet one-on-one with consultants and publishers during the Annual Meeting.
+Meet one-on-one with consultants and publishers during the conference.
 Information to book your appointment can be found in each description below.
 Book early as spaces fill quickly.

-You must be registered to the Annual Meeting prior to signing up for an appointment.
+You must be registered for the OAH Conference on American History prior to signing up for an appointment.

 ⇒ Grant Writing Consultation - Lori Shea Kuechler

 - Has your department chair or organization asked you to write a grant?

 - Are you interested in becoming a grant writer for history, social sciences, or the humanities?

 - Do you have a specific idea or project that requires advice about how to seek funding?

 - Do you want to add grant writing to your professional skill set?